brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 mode=train  Here we are training the model, When we go to actually use our trained model when we call yolo, we will use mode=predict

 epochs=300  This has to do with how many times the trainer will run through our images.
 We don't want to over or under train our model, thankfully, the trainer tests for these things and will stop at an optimal point.
 Advanced users will want to optimize this themselves, but if you are reading this, you are not an advanced user.
-My extra large model stopped at ~120, so 300 was overkill for me, but better to overguess than find your training stopped at your limit resulting with an un optimized model, if this is the case, you can continue training your model with the following commands....
+My extra large model stopped at ~120, so 300 was overkill for me, but better to overguess than find your training stopped at your limit resulting with an un-optimized model, if this is the case, you can continue training your model starting with the model it output...See "Results of the training" below for info on that.

 ### Run the YoloV8 trainer from an untrained model from "scratch"
-#Or use this to run a yolov8 model from scratch that has not been pretrained.
+Or use this to run a yolov8 model from scratch that has not been pretrained.
 The only difference in the call is model=yolov8x.yaml.
 I believe yolo grabs this file from the interwebs somewhere...
-I also did not find much difference in the overall results between this and the pretrained model.
-yolo task=detect mode=train epochs=10 data=GSAI_Images.yaml model=yolov8x.yaml imgsz=640
+I also did not find much difference in the overall results between this and the pretrained model. yolo task=detect mode=train epochs=10 data=GSAI_Images.yaml model=yolov8x.yaml imgsz=640

 ### Run the trainer from python
-Trying to do it in YoloV8_train.py in the C:\Users\Green Sturgeon\AI_Project\AI_Project\TrainYoloV8
+Trying to do it in YoloV8_train.py in the C:\Users\Green Sturgeon\AI_Project\AI_Project\TrainYoloV8\
-	Need to add the "if __name__ == '__main__':" line to make it work relative to directions in ultralytics and everywhere else....I don't know why
+I needed to add the "if __name__ == '__main__':" line to make it work relative to directions in ultralytics and everywhere else....I don't know why

 Or in the command line, go to the folder it is in and run

 `C:\Users\Green Sturgeon\AI_Project\TrainYoloV8> python YoloV8_train.py`

-### Results of the trining
+### Results of the training
-Results end up in C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train and if you decide to train different models, they will end up in folders sequentially numbered folders train1, train2 etc.  Inside those folders are a number of diagnostic graphs, images from train and validate with model detections outlined with confidence scores.
-The weights folder is your new model and what you will point to when running your model on new images.
+Results end up in C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train and if you decide to train different models, they will end up in sequentially numbered folders train1, train2 etc.  Inside those folders are a number of diagnostic graphs, images from train and validate with model detections outlined with confidence scores.
+The weights folder is your new model and what you will point to when running your model on new images, or if your model training stopped to soon, what you will point to, to further the training..

 ### Understanding the Results